bwinkers/nuggets-api/README.md

 # nuggets-api
-Store and search and analyze nuggets of data
+Store and search and analyze nuggets of data.

+A Fastify API with:

+* Dockerized API
+* SuperTokens Auth, self-hosted or cloud based.
+* Nginx SSL Proxy with Certbot